ibotha/Camagru/README.md

 # CAMAGRU

 Camagru is a simple image editing and posting web-app similar to instagram.
+I created this in order to learn how to build a website.

 ![preview]